Legible London: Design

 The Legible London system comprises three sizes of sign, the "Monolith", "Midilith", and "Minilith", made of a mixture of vitreous enamel and vinyl printed glass materials within a stainless steel frame.
 The signs have a bright yellow stripe on top of the panels with the walking person icon, intended to make them easier to spot within the urban environment and when viewed from a distance.

 Two maps, a "planner map" and a "finder map", are displayed on the majority of signs, one per side.
 In some cases the signs are one-sided due to the constraints of their placement.
 Both planner and finder maps show "walking circles" to place the user in the context of their surroundings.
 The planner map displays a circle indicating the range of 15 minutes' walking, indicated as 1.125 km, while the finder map shows one for 5 minutes' walking, indicated as 375 m.
 The distances are based on an average walking pace of 4.5 km/h.

 The maps are illustrated in 2D with significant landmarks shown in 3D, helping users to identify the urban environment.
 For the same reason the maps are oriented in the direction that the reader is facing, rather than with north at the top.

-TfL is currently developing prototype digital signs for Legible London, with a static map on one side and an interactive touchscreen display on the other.